 Balloon flower (Platycodon grandiflorus) is one of those fun plants to grow in the garden with kids.
 Balloon flowers get their name from the unopened buds, which swell up prior to opening and resemble little hot-air balloons.
-Kids are fascinated by these plants and will typically ‘pop’ them for sport by squeezing the sides, making them burst open with a soft, popping sound.
+Kids are fascinated by these plants and will typically pop them for sport by squeezing the sides, making them burst open with a soft, popping sound.
 Growing balloon flowers with children can be quite fun.
 The opened flowers resemble those of bellflowers, their kissing cousin.
 While most often deep blue or purple, white and pink varieties are also available.
 Depending where you are, the balloon flower may also be known as Chinese or Japanese bellflower.

 Growing Balloon Flowers

-The balloon plant is easy to grow and hardy in Zones 3-8.
+The balloon plant is easy to grow and hardy in USDA Zones 3 through 8.
 It will thrive in sun or partial shade.
 It likes well-drained, slightly acidic soil; and although the balloon flower plant will tolerate dry conditions, it prefers (and needs) plenty of moisture.
 This cold hardy plant also prefers cooler conditions in summer, so afternoon shade is a good idea for warmer regions.
 Seeds can be directly sown in the garden or started indoors in early spring.
 It is not necessary to cover seeds; simply moisten the area and within a couple weeks you should have sprouts.
 Thin these to about a foot (31 cm.) apart.
 Generally, balloon flowers bloom within the same season they are sown.

 Caring for a Balloon Plant